 No, as you would be self employed we cannot guarantee your income.
 The starting income advertised indicates the level that NFU Mutual would reasonably expect you to earn in the first year, based on the current renewal income of the agency.
 It’s highly unlikely that you’ll earn less than this in your first year, though it is not a guarantee.
 After this, your income will be as great as your ambition.
 It’s worth noting that the advertised income for Group Secretary roles includes the relevant farming union salary, which is based on working 20 hours per month at National Minimum Wage.

-As a self-employed person you will not receive maternity rights or sickness benefit.
+As a self-employed person you will not receive maternity rights with the exception of a potential entitlement to receive statutory Maternity allowance from the government.
+As a self employed person you will not receive a sickness benefit.
 However, NFU Mutual does allow commissioned Agents to draw commission for 8 weeks (increasing to 12 weeks after 5 years service) where absent due to maternity or sickness.
 We recommend that our Agents make adequate arrangements for sickness and accident insurance.

 As a commissioned Agent your agency business would be registered with the FCA as an Appointed Representative of NFU Mutual.
 You will be required to be registered with the FCA as an Approved Person.
 As such you would be required to meet the FCA Fit and Proper requirements of Integrity, Competency and Solvency.
 Before your appointment can be confirmed you will need to fill in an FCA questionnaire and complete a solvency check to ensure that your assets exceed your liabilities.